Frequently Asked Questions

 When you receive a vaccine, you introduce your body to a piece of the germ or a version of a germ that won’t harm you but will trigger an immune (or defensive) response.
 So, if you come across the “real thing” in the future, your body will quickly remember how to protect against the potentially dangerous germ.
 This is called immunological memory.

-Learn more about the full value of vaccines here.
+Learn more about the value of vaccines.

 Vaccines have two major types of ingredients: antigens, which create an immune or “defensive” response in your body by producing protective antibodies, and adjuvants, which help boost that immune response.
 Other ingredients may be preservatives and residual antibiotics to prevent contamination, and stabilizers to keep vaccines potent after manufacturing.

 Vaccine development begins in the lab with scientists creating a vaccine candidate.
-There are 6 main types of vaccines: live attenuated (which contain whole bacteria or viruses, though weakened), inactivated (with killed bacteria or viruses, or small parts of them), subunit (which contain only pieces of the bacteria or virus), conjugate (which connect pieces from the bacteria’s coating to antigens), toxoid (which only contain the part of the pathogen that causes disease), and viral vector-based vaccines (which use a harmless virus to deliver genetic code for antigen).
+There are six main types of vaccines: live attenuated (which contain whole bacteria or viruses, though weakened), inactivated (with killed bacteria or viruses, or small parts of them), subunit (which contain only pieces of the bacteria or virus), conjugate (which connect pieces from the bacteria’s coating to antigens), toxoid (which only contain the part of the pathogen that causes disease), and viral vector-based vaccines (which use a harmless virus to deliver genetic code for antigen).

 The new vaccine then enters pre-clinical research which includes testing in animals to see if the right kind of immune responses are generated.
 Then, testing in humans proceeds in three phases:

-Phase I primarily tests for safety while also looking for the antibody responses.
+- Phase I primarily tests for safety while also looking for the antibody responses.
 This earliest stage of testing in humans recruits a small number of healthy adults.

-Phase III proves that a vaccine is safe and protects against disease.
+- Phase III proves that a vaccine is safe and protects against disease.
 This final stage of clinical testing often involves thousands of people with a portion receiving a placebo.

 On a traditional timeline, it takes on average 5-10 years to take a vaccine from the laboratory to a vaccination program.
 Every stage from discovery through regulatory review can take at least two years, sometimes up to five.
 Once a vaccine proves to be safe and effective, building the manufacturing capacity to make enough vaccine also takes time.